Yaya-Cout/Nwagyu/src/guide/apps/conway.md

 !
 They do not represent the speed, but rather the time between each frame !

-- `/` (division): Toggles strict/transparent pasting.
-Transparent pasting only pastes live cells, while strict will overwrite the entire selection rectangle with what the pattern contains, even writing dead cells to the grid.
+- `÷`: Toggles strict/transparent pasting.
+Transparent pasting only pastes
+live cells, while strict will overwrite the entire selection rectangle with what the pattern contains, even writing dead cells to the grid.